zgod37/bank_acct_analyzer/readme.md

 04/09/2014     TRADER JOES MYTOWN,USA 20030445 CHECKCARD            -37.00     2,800.00
 ```

-## Quick guide
+### Quick guide

 1. First put your account files in the "accts" folder.
 Make sure they are .txt files and fit the formatting constraints listed above!
 2. Double click 'main.py' to open the simple console interface
 3. Select which type of graph you want to make
-  * Option 1 will generate a line graph of your account balance over time, for each account file in the accts folder
+  * Option 1 will generate a line graph of your account balance over time, for each account file in the accts folder.
+Optional argument to show totals of all accounts
   * Option 2 will generate a stacked graph showing how much you spend at each month at the locations you choose! (you'll be prompted for locations -- see below for details)
-4. Use the data to gain insight on your spending habits
+4. Profit! ...Well, maybe not, but you can use this data to gain insight on your spending habits.

-5. Rinse & Repeat!
+#### More about entering locations for stacked graphs

-### Notes about entering locations for stacked graphs
+TIPS
 * Be sure to use only one word per location (e.g. "whole" instead of "whole foods")
 * Check your file's transaction description to get an idea of how they're stored in your bank's database.
 For example, Marathon gas stations are listed in my bank as "MARATHO"
 * Beware of inconsistencies!
 Some purveyors have seemingly random transaction descriptions, e.g. Wal-Mart is listed as "WM SUPERCENTER" sometimes, and "WAL-MART" other times.
 YMMV